Biden visited Maui after devastating wildfires. He was met with grief over relief efforts

 “To be candid, when he said $700 per household, I'm like, what are we supposed to do with that?” she said.

-Stacey Alapai, a native Hawaiian who has family members from Lahaina, said she respects that Biden waited to come.
+Stacey Alapai, a native Hawaiian who lives on Maui Island and has family members from Lahaina, said she respects that Biden waited to come.
 In addition to being less disruptive, she said, visiting now is helpful because the national interest in Hawaii has been waning.

 “The most basic thing he can do is keep the attention on us,” she said.